Tokyo Guide

 Azabu-Juban

 Azabu Juuban’s main street is one of the few treasured places in the center of Tokyo that still has a traditional “Japanese” feel to it.
-Many of the stores have been there for hundreds of years, and you will often find long lines of people that have come from afar to experience its delicacies.
-Conveniently located within walking distance to Hiroo and Roppongi Hills.
+A mixture of old shops and New Trendy, and you will often find long lines of people that have come from afar to experience its delicacies.
+Conveniently located within walking distance of Hiroo and Roppongi Hills which attracts Expats.

 Hiroo

-The Hiroo station area (in Minami-Azabu) is otherwise known as “expat central,” with many foreign residents.
+The Hiroo station area (Commonly known as Azabu) is otherwise known as “expat family oriented ,” with many foreign residents.
 This area has a vast number of facilities available to foreigners, including embassies and consulates, international preschools and kindergartens, international supermarkets, and parks.
 Arisugawa Park is a very popular place to visit for those with small children.

 Roppongi